Jewish English Bible translations: Background

 English Bible translation has been common among Christians, particularly since the 16th-century Reformation, producing dozens of modern translations and versions in English.

-But equivalent translation efforts have been less widespread among Jews.
+However, equivalent translation efforts have been less widespread among Jews.
 This is partially due to the fact that English became a major spoken language among Jews only in the era since the Holocaust.
 Before then, even Jews in English-speaking countries were still part of an immigrant culture to a large extent, which meant that they could either understand the Hebrew Bible in its original language to a certain degree or, if they required a translation, were still not fully comfortable in English.
 Many translated Bibles and prayer books from before the Holocaust were still in Yiddish, even those published in countries like the United States.

 A further reason is that often those Jews who study the Bible regularly still do so, to a greater or lesser extent, in its original language, as it is read in the synagogue.
 Even those who require translations often prefer a bilingual edition.
 Nevertheless, Jewish translations of the Bible to English have become far more widespread, especially since the 1980s, and have been made available in numerous complementary versions and styles.